 Celebrating the Power of Womanhood…

-Women, in all their might, comfortably sideline the men in the house despite their occasional financial dependency on them.
+Women, in all their might, comfortably sideline the men in the house despite their occasional financial dependence on them.
 Ennu Swantham Janakikutty depicts a world where women run the system, with men rendered as mere providers.
 This makes the film worthy of a tribute on the occasion of International Women’s Day.

 ALSO READ: ‘Meera’ and ‘Viridiana’: Through the prism of religion and faith